Working Capital Loans: What They Are and How They Work

 A business line of credit gives a small business owner access to a specified loan amount, but there is no loan disbursement; you only borrow what you need, and only pay interest on the amounts borrowed.

 The interest rate on a business line of credit is typically variable, as the lender wants to protect itself if market rates increase by the time the borrower taps into the business line of credit.
 While rates can increase significantly, a small jump is unlikely to have a big impact on your total amount to be repaid on a short-term loan.
+The rates for lines of credit tend to be higher than with traditional loans.

 Merchant Cash Advance

-For example, you borrow $50,000 with a factor rate of 1.4.
-In this case, the total amount to be repaid would be $70,000.
+For example, if you borrow $50,000 with a factor rate of 1.4.
+The total amount to be repaid is $70,000.

 The repayment period for an MCA is usually less than one year, making it a great option for working capital needs.
 While the effective interest rate is often on the higher end – high double-digits or low triple-digits – the short-term nature of this financing option means that the overall fees aren’t that high in the grand scheme of things.
-In addition, it isn’t too hard to qualify for a merchant cash advance; a credit score of 525 or higher could allow you to get an MCA.

 Invoice Financing